Symmetry-Aware Transformer Training for Automated Planning: Symmetry-Aware Training

-This learned linear transformation maps the concatenated embedding vector to the dimensionality of the atom embeddings used by the encoder.\footnote{Directly encoding atoms with unique tokens, i.e., $E[p(o_1, \dots, \allowbreak o_n)]$, would induce a massive vocabulary that scales very poorly in the number of supported objects, making it likely that some atoms are rarely seen during training and causing poor generalization.} We further avoid splitting the input into state and goal subsequences by introducing new goal-predicates for every predicate.
-For example, the goal atom \pddl{at(truck3, loc2)} is converted to \pddl{goal\_at(truck3, loc2)}.
-By converting all atoms into these atom-level embeddings and operating without positional encodings, the encoder produces a representation guaranteed to be permutation-equivariant to the order of the input atom tokens, addressing Limitation~3.
+This linear transformation maps the concatenated embedding to the dimensionality of the atom embeddings used by the encoder.\footnote{Directly encoding atoms with unique tokens, i.e., $E[p(o_1, \dots, \allowbreak o_n)]$, would induce a massive vocabulary that scales poorly in the number of supported objects, making it likely that some atoms are rarely seen during training and causing poor generalization.} We further avoid splitting the input into state and goal subsequences by introducing new goal-predicates for every predicate.
+For example, the goal atom \pddl{at(truck3, loc2)} becomes \pddl{goal\_at(truck3, loc2)}.
+By converting all atoms into these atom-level embeddings and operating without positional encodings, the encoder produces a representation that is guaranteed to be permutation-equivariant in the order of input atom tokens, addressing Limitation~3.

-\mypar{Addressing Positional Encodings in the Decoder \mbox{(Limitation 4)}} Predicting heuristic values only requires the state representation, which is order invariant, and is therefore suitable for an encoder-only architecture entirely without positional encodings.
-Conversely, the order of actions in a plan is essential and must be preserved.
-As noted in Limitation~4, learned positional encodings can struggle to generalize to unseen positions, thereby limiting extrapolation .
-To mitigate this for the decoder, we explicitly omit positional encoding.
-This technique, referred to as \emph{NoPE}, has shown successful length generalization in various sequence-to-sequence tasks, including reasoning problems~\cite{nope}.
+\mypar{Addressing Positional Encodings in the Decoder \mbox{(Limitation 4)}} Predicting heuristic values only requires an order-invariant state representation and is therefore suitable for an encoder-only architecture without positional encodings.
+In contrast, the order of actions in a plan is essential and must be preserved.
+As noted in Limitation~4, learned positional encodings can struggle to generalize to unseen positions and thus limit extrapolation.
+To mitigate this issue in the decoder, we omit positional encodings entirely.
+This technique, \emph{NoPE}, has shown successful length generalization in various sequence-to-sequence tasks, including reasoning problems~\cite{kazemnejad-et-al-neurips2023}.

-\mypar{Contrastive Training for Object Name Equivariance (Limitations 1 and 2)} To achieve robust object name assignment equivariance \mbox{(Limitation 1)}, we need to go beyond changes to model architecture and embeddings.
-To this end, we propose incorporating a novel contrastive training objective that encourages the model to learn representations and processing patterns that are equivariant to arbitrary object name assignments.
+\mypar{Contrastive Training for Object Name Equivariance (Limitations 1 and 2)} To obtain robust object name assignment equivariance \mbox{(Limitation 1)}, architectural changes alone are insufficient.
+We therefore introduce a contrastive training objective that encourages the model to learn representations and processing patterns equivariant to arbitrary object name assignments.